isaackwy/desktop-config-files/conky/useful-calendar/README.md

 Calendar for the current month is heavily based on a tip from Arch Linux wiki:
 https://wiki.archlinux.org/title/Conky/Tips_and_tricks#Display_a_calendar_for_the_current_month

-The following transparency setting is specifically for dwm (and other similar tiling window manangers):
+The following transparency setting on conky.conf is specifically for dwm (and other similar tiling window manangers):
 `own_window_type = 'override'`

 Colors are: